hyrise/hyrise/CONTRIBUTING.md

   clang-tidy is a great help, do not rely on it.
 * Call ./scripts/format.sh before pushing.
 * Choose clear and concise names, and avoid, e.g., `i`, `j`, `ch_ptr`.
-* Formatting details: 2 spaces, 120 columns, comments above code.
+* Formatting details: 2 spaces for indentation, 120 columns, comments above code.
 * Use empty lines to structure your code.
 * Naming conventions:
     * Files: lowercase separated by underscores, e.g., abstract_operator.cpp, usually corresponding to a class, e.g.,